 To find contact information for your CISSS or CIUSSS, or those of your family-medicine clinic, go to Finding a Resource.

-Community organizations that help victims of sexual assault
+Organizations that help victims of sexual assault

-Community organizations that help sexual assailants
+Organizations that help sexual assailants

 Some organizations provide help, support groups or treatment services for people who have committed, or are afraid they might commit, sexual assault.

 Consult the list of organizations that help sexual assailants.